-In the absence of a formal programme of standardisation of dialysis methods in the UK, only one method of sampling has been in evaluation.
-In 1999 all the renal units in Scotland, and some in England, have utilised a standardised method of post-dialysis blood sampling from any point in the extracorporeal circuit, 5 minutes after stopping the dialysate flow while the dialyser blood flow rate remains unchanged (Traynor et al).
-This "stop dialysate flow" method does not require exact timing of blood sampling, permits blood sampling from the arterial or venous limbs of the extracorporeal circuit and is practical to perform in a busy unit.
+In the absence of a formal programme of standardisation of dialysis methods in the UK, only one method of sampling has been under evaluation.
+Most renal units in Scotland, and some in England, have utilised a standardised method of post-dialysis blood sampling from any point in the extracorporeal circuit, 5 minutes after stopping the dialysate flow while the dialyser blood flow rate remains unchanged.5 This 'stop dialysate continue blood flow' method does not require an exact timing of blood sampling, permits blood sampling from the arterial or venous limb of the extracorporeal circuit and is practical to perform in a busy unit.
 This has proved reproducible, allowing for both access and cardiopulmonary recirculation, if not for the disequilibrium component of urea rebound.
 This technique has been verified in 117 patients.
-During the same haemodialysis session the URR was 69.1 (s.d.
-9.3%) when using the "stop dialysate flow" method compared with 71.7 (s.d.
-8.3%), when blood sampling was performed immediately at the end of haemodialysis (p < 0.0001).
+During the same haemodialysis session, the URR was 69.1 (s.d.
+9.3%) when using the 'stop dialysate flow' method, compared with 71.7 (s.d.
+8.3%) when blood sampling was performed immediately at the end of haemodialysis (p<0.0001).
 The method is being further evaluated.

-It should be noted that the extent of urea rebound depends on the intensity of dialysis in terms of K/V and t, so that a wide range of treatment conditions are required to validate any sampling method.
-The 'stop dialysate flow method is not suitable for conversion to estimate Kt/V, unlike versions of 'slow flow', so that international and historical data comparisons may be compromised by concentration on this method.
+It should be noted that the extent of urea rebound depends on the intensity of dialysis in terms of K/V and t, so that a wide range of treatment conditions is required to validate any sampling method.
+The 'stop dialysate flow' method is not suitable for conversion to estimate Kt/V, unlike versions of 'slow flow', so that international and historical data comparisons may be compromised by concentrating on this method.

-Implications for URR results calculated by the Renal Registry
+D:4: Implications for URR results calculated by the Renal Registry

-Without a standardised post dialysis sampling technique in use by all units, it must be accepted that many units will be overestimating URR by taking immediate "no slow flow" samples.
+Without a standardised post-dialysis sampling technique being used by all units, it must be accepted that many units will be overestimating URR by taking immediate 'no slow flow' samples.
 This is part of a wider problem with URR, however, because it takes no account of urea removal by ultrafiltration.
-This distorts the equivalence of URR 65% and Kt/V 1.2, which is further flawed because of the effects of variable dialysis time, t.
-For these reasons URR is not a reliable indicator of haemodialysis dose, despite its relationship to outcomes.
+This distorts the equivalence of URR 65% and Kt/V 1.2, which is further flawed because of the effects of a variable dialysis time, t.
+For these reasons, URR is not, despite its relationship to outcomes, a reliable indicator of haemodialysis dosage.

-This is particularly important when the distribution of unit results clusters around the Standard 65% value, because even a small bias in the data will profoundly shift the percentage compliance with Standard.
+This is particularly important when the distribution of unit results clusters around the Standard 65% value because even a small bias in the data will profoundly shift the percentage compliance with the Standard.
 Values well above (or below) the Standard will be scarcely affected.
-There are several examples of this from Figures 5.1 and 5.2, where it is clear that a very small change in median URR achieved can make a profound difference to the compliance with the Standard.
+The chapter on dialysis adequacy shows clearly that a very small change in the median URR achieved can make a profound difference to compliance with the Standard.

-However, any attempt to increase URR values will tend to increase delivered dialysis doses.
-In very large-scale mortality studies, these niceties appear to be less relevant.
-It should be stressed again that the observation that patient survival in the USA improves as URR increases up to 60%, was made using undefined post-dialysis sampling methods.
+Any attempt to increase URR values will, however, tend to increase the dialysis doses delivered.
+In very large-scale mortality studies, these details appear to be less relevant.
+It should again be stressed that the observation that patient survival in the USA improves as URR increases up to 60% was made using undefined post-dialysis sampling methods.